On the van der Waals interaction between a molecule and a half-infinite plate: Basic properties of the half--space system.

-The functions $J_1, J_2$ inherit the $C^\infty$ property of $\chi_1$ and $\chi_2$ and moreover $J_1^2+J_2^2=1$.
 Their derivatives are compactly supported and therefore bounded.
-Thus, the IMS localization formula is applicable.
+Consequently, the IMS localization formula is applicable.
 On the support of $J_1$ the electron is far from the nucleus and on the support of $J_2$ the electron is close to the nucleus.
 Observe also that due to \eqref{J1def}, \eqref{J2def} there exists $D>0$ such that